Terms and Conditions

 Accident and Medical insurance

 We strongly recommend that all students have appropriate accident and medical insurance for the duration of their study in Ireland.
-Depending on the policy, insurance may cover otherwise non-refundable course fees in the event of cancellation.
+Depending on the policy, insurance may cover otherwise non-refundable programme fees in the event of cancellation.
 You may either take out our StudyCare Insurance Plus policy or cover with an alternative provider.
 Further information about StudyCare Insurance Plus can be found at the following link: http://www.studygroup.com/land/studycare-ie. Cover under the StudyCare Insurance Plus policy will not commence until the insurance fees have been paid in full.
-Should you cancel your course, you will also need to notify us that you wish to cancel your StudyCare Insurance Plus policy.
+Should you cancel your programme, you will also need to notify us that you wish to cancel your StudyCare Insurance Plus policy.

 Personal belongings and contents insurance